tigion/scratch-playground/space-bats/tutorial.md

    - Set a blue color.
    - Select the "Pixel" font.
    - Add the Text: `Press >> SPACE << to start and fly!`
    - Set a larger size and a centered position.
+(Click on the select button (Arrow) and the size and position of the selected text can be adjusted.)
    - Set a red color.
    - Add the Text: `Avoid the space bats and do not crash!`
    - Set a smaller size and a centered position.